Recommender systems based on graph embedding techniques: A comprehensive review

-\textbf{How to realize the explainability of graph embedding-based recommendation?} Explainable recommendation drives the evolution of recommendation models from machine perceptual learning based on data fitting to machine cognitive learning for reasoning, long regarded as one of the points in fully understanding user's preferences for items and assuring high model reliability affecting user's trust in recommendations and helping uncover the black-box from which the mechanism of graph embedding-based recommendation can be reflected and improved.
-For such purposes, future research directions seemly include knowledge-based explainable recommendation \cite{zhang2018explainable, gao2019explainable, palmonari2020knowledge, xie2021explainable}, causal learning (causal inference) \cite{gopnik2007causal, liang2016causal, bonner2018causal, yao2020survey, wang2020causal, xu2021causal, xu2021learning}, and neural network interpretability \cite{zhang2021survey}.
+Explainable recommendation drives recommendation models to evolve from machine perceptual learning based on data fitting to machine cognitive learning for reasoning, long regarded as a necessity for comprehending user's preferences for items, assuring recommendation results' reliability affecting user's trust (\textit{i.e.}, users should know why did them receive these recommendations), and contributing to illuminating the black-box mechanism of graph embedding-based recommendation (at least in a phenomenon-level).
+For those purposes, promising future research directions might include knowledge-based explainable recommendation \cite{zhang2018explainable, gao2019explainable, palmonari2020knowledge, xie2021explainable}, causal learning (causal inference) \cite{gopnik2007causal, liang2016causal, bonner2018causal, yao2020survey, wang2020causal, xu2021causal, xu2021learning} and neural network interpretability \cite{zhang2021survey}.